U.S. housing, jobs data point to fairly strong economy

 FIRMING JOBS MARKET

-In a separate report, the Labour Department said initial claims for state jobless benefits rose 3,000 to a seasonally adjusted 259,000 for the week ended Oct.
+In a separate report, the Labor Department said initial claims for state jobless benefits rose 3,000 to a seasonally adjusted 259,000 for the week ended Oct.
 17.

 Still, they remained not too far from levels last seen in late 1973 and it was the 33rd straight week that claims were below the 300,000 threshold, which is normally associated with a firming jobs market.

-The four-week moving average of claims, considered a better measure of labour market trends as it strips out week-to-week volatility, slipped 2,000 to 263,250 last week, the lowest level since December 1973.
+The four-week moving average of claims, considered a better measure of labor market trends as it strips out week-to-week volatility, slipped 2,000 to 263,250 last week, the lowest level since December 1973.

 The claims report covered the period during which the government surveyed employers for the payrolls portion of October's unemployment report.
 The four-week moving average of claims fell 9,250 between the September and October survey periods.
 That suggested a pick-up in job gains this month.